-As a paediatrician who deals now only with mothers and babies who are having difficulty with breastfeeding, I am very concerned about the warning about domperidone which was issued by the Federal Drug Administration in the US on June 7, 2004.
+As a paediatrician who treats only mothers and babies who are having difficulty with breastfeeding, I am very concerned about the warning about domperidone which was issued by the Federal Drug Administration in the US on June 7, 2004.
 It warns breastfeeding mothers about getting domperidone to enhance milk supply because it conceivably can cause cardiac arrhythmias.

-Why didn’t they mention the danger to diabetics, if they are so concerned, for whom some endocrinologists in the US are prescribing domperidone for gastric paresis?
+Why didn’t they mention the danger of domperidone to diabetics, if they are so concerned?
+Some endocrinologists in the US are prescribing domperidone for gastric paresis for which it is a very good treatment?
 Why specifically for breastfeeding women?
 Why not specifically for diabetics who are at much greater risk of cardiac arrhythmias than women of reproductive age?

 Why did this warning come out exactly on the day that the National Breastfeeding Campaign was to begin in the US?

 I have used domperidone, in infants (for spitting up) but mostly to increase milk supply in women, in thousands of women, without any more than the occasional mother getting mild headaches or occasional menstrual irregularities or mild abdominal cramping as side effects.
 I cannot say the same for metoclopramide which I saw causing severe CNS side effects, aside from depression.

 True, there is no such thing as a drug that never causes symptoms.
 Domperidone does seem to make migraine headaches more severe and occur more commonly in those who are prone to migraines.
 But treatments for migraines are much more effective these days than they were a few years ago.